Getting Healthy for Physical Transformation

 Any change from impossible to possible is a decision that starts with a decision you make up in your mind.
 This mindset shift changes your inner self and your belief that you can achieve things that were once seemingly out of reach.

-If there is one thing everyone should know, it’s that long-term change takes time.
-Slow down.
-Take a deep breath, and have realistic expectations.
-Unfortunately, we are a culture that wants everything yesterday – quick fixes that make promises we want so desperately to believe.
-Sure, it's quite alright to want to improve your body, but what you need is; to fix your old programming first.
+If there is one thing everyone should know on the road to wellness and getting healthy, it’s that long-term change takes time.
+Slow down, take a deep breath, and have realistic expectations.
+Unfortunately, we live in a culture that desires instant results — quick fixes that promise what we desperately want to believe.
+It’s natural to want to improve your body, but what you truly need is to address your old programming first.

-I believe, and it is my experience, that everything we don't already know how to do will be a struggle at first– until it's not.
-Anything new that still needs to be learned, will take time, starting with a decision to make a consistent effort.
+In my experience, everything we don’t already know how to do will be a struggle at first, until it isn’t.
+Learning anything new takes time and begins with a decision to consistently make an effort.

 When we learn to become fully conscious and change our mindset, we can manifest a stronger inner self and empower new beliefs that align with our soul.